All articles

 Do I need to order all SKUs at MOQ, or can I mix sleeves, napkins, and chopsticks?

-Each SKU has its own MOQ.
-Printed chopsticks start at 20,000 pairs; paper sleeves and napkins start at 5,000 pcs each; printed cutlery starts at 20,000 pieces.
+Each SKU has its own MOQ — 20,000 pcs is the floor across the main categories: printed chopsticks (20,000 pairs), paper sleeves and napkins (20,000 pcs each), and printed cutlery (20,000 pieces).
 You can combine multiple SKUs in one shipment to share freight cost, but the per-SKU MOQ must be met for each one.

 Can I split MOQ across two designs for the same product?